NagrajN/grunt-jasmine-node-coverage-validation/README.md

 # grunt-jasmine-node-coverage-validation
 Grunt task for jasmine-node using istanbul for code coverage.
 Validates coverage configuration and fails the task if under the code coverage threshold.
 Based off of grunt-jasmine-node-coverage by Jarrod Ribble.

-There are 4 code coverage threshold values supported.
+There are 4 code coverage threshold va(branches, functions, statements, lines)supported.
 Each can be between 0 and 100 percent.

+failTask=true is used to flag if task will fail on a missed code coverage threshold. failTask = false or not defining it will not fail the task on a missed code coverage threadhold

     coverage: {
          options : {
+            failTask: true,
             branches : 100 ,
             functions: 100,
             statements:100,